KauzClay/docs-tap/install-azure/profile.hbs.md

     imgpkg copy --concurrency 1 -b ${IMGPKG_REGISTRY_HOSTNAME_0}/tanzu-application-platform/tap-packages:${TAP_VERSION} --to-repo ${IMGPKG_REGISTRY_HOSTNAME_1}/${INSTALL_REPO}
     ```

+## <a id='add-tap-repo'></a> Add the Tanzu Application Platform package repository

+Tanzu CLI packages are available through repositories.
+Adding the Tanzu Application Platform package
+repository makes Tanzu Application Platform and its packages available for installation.

+To add the Tanzu Application Platform package repository to your cluster:

 1. Create a namespace called `tap-install` for deploying any component packages by running:

     ```console